Business Analytics

 • Have at least a 3.0 University GPA and be enrolled in a four-year degree granting program

-• Complete at least 50 percent of all certificate coursework in the Lindner College of Business
+• Complete at least 50 percent of all minor coursework in the Lindner College of Business

-• Earn a 2.0 in certificate courses to be certified with the certificate.
+• Earn a 2.0 in minor courses to be certified with the minor.

-Students will be notified by email of their acceptance into the program and the process for registration in the Lindner classes required for the certificate.
+Students will be notified by email of their acceptance into the program and the process for registration in the Lindner classes required for the minor.

 Successful professionals in the business analytics field are problem solvers and have an analytical mind set.
 Other attributes include: